Azure/Industrial-IoT/docs/opc-publisher/api.md

 ##### Description
-Get the certificates in the specified certificated store
+Get the certificates in the specified certificate store

 ##### Parameters